ihangulo/SDC_P5_VehicleDetection/README.md

 * prepare data

 I used small set data from udacity project 5.
 But it's too small number, so I added GTI data (http://www.gti.ssr.upm.es/data/Vehicle_database.html).
 But this is only 'car' images.
 So there is so many unbalance number of car and non-car images.
 I added non-car images capture from project video and test images.
 You can see "cell 2" module, how can I capture images.
 The images have various sizes and include car images.
-So I delete non-car image by hand and by own eye :) So I've got 9996 car / 9220 non-car images. ( You can see this Cell 6)
+So I delete non-car image by hand and by own eye :) So I've got 4104 car / 4104 non-car images. ( You can see this Cell 6)

 And when read data, I restrict number of cars data same with non-car data.
 So it is almost balanced.

+[Note] I've changed the method get test set.
+Not random, make folder for test set, and captured from video files in it.
+It is more efficent than last time.

 ![car / not car][image1]